Mac OS X Server

+Starting with OS X Lion, Apple stopped selling a standalone server operating system, instead releasing an add-on Server app marketed as OS X Server (and later macOS Server), which was sold through the Mac App Store.
+The Server app lacked many features from Mac OS X Server, and later versions of the app only included functionality related to user and group management, Xsan, and mobile device management through profiles.
+The Server app was discontinued on April 21, 2022, and Apple said that later versions of macOS would drop support for it.

 History

+Mac OS X Server is based on an open source foundation called Darwin and uses open industry standards and protocols.
+Mac OS X Server was provided as the operating system for Xserve computers, and rack-mounted server computers designed by Apple.
+It was optionally pre-installed on the Mac Mini and Mac Pro and was sold separately for use on any Macintosh computer meeting its minimum requirements.

 Mac OS X Server 1.0 (Rhapsody)

 Mac OS X Server 1.0 was released in March 1999, predating the release of the consumer version of Mac OS X by two years.
 Mac OS X Server 1.0 was based on Rhapsody, a hybrid of OPENSTEP from NeXT Computer and Mac OS 8.5.1.
 The GUI looked like a mixture of Mac OS 8's Platinum appearance with OPENSTEP's NeXT-based interface.
 It included a runtime layer called Blue Box for running legacy Mac OS-based applications within a separate window.
 There was discussion of implementing a 'transparent blue box' which would intermix Mac OS applications with those written for Rhapsody's Yellow Box environment, but this would not happen until Mac OS X's Classic environment.
 Apple File Services, Macintosh Manager, QuickTime Streaming Server, WebObjects, and NetBoot were included with Mac OS X Server 1.0.
 It could not use FireWire devices.
 The last release is Mac OS X Server 1.2v3.